Risk-based Security Measure Allocation Against Injection Attacks on Actuators: Numerical example

+Next we consider a step attack signal $a(t)=\textbf{1},\; t\geq 0$.
 Under the step attack, the performance energies under $N=500$ different realizations of the uncertainty are shown in Figure \ref{figa}.
 The performance energy when the allocation is done by optimizing the CVaR is depicted at the top of Figure \ref{figa}, and the nominal measure is depicted at the bottom of Figure \ref{figa}.
 As mentioned before, the objective of the allocation problem is to minimize the performance loss under attacks.
 From Figure \ref{figa} we see that the worst-case performance loss is the same (approximately) under the different allocation strategies.
-However, under the CVaR based allocation, the best-case performance loss is low, thus depicting an advantage.
+However, under the CVaR-based allocation, the best-case performance loss is low, thus depicting an advantage.

 The detection energies are depicted in violet colour in Figure \ref{figa}.
 As mentioned before, the objective of the allocation problem is to maximize the detection output energy and raise an alarm when $||y_r||_{\ell_2}^2 > \epsilon_r$.
 When $\epsilon_r=1$, under the nominal allocation strategy, we can see from Figure \ref{figa} that the alarm will never be raised, thus depicting a poor performance.
 In other words, for attack detection, $\epsilon_r$ should be as low as $0.1$ which can be impractical in the presence of noise.
-However, under the CVaR based allocation strategy, the attack is detected when $\epsilon_r=1$.
+However, under the CVaR-based allocation strategy, the attack is detected when $\epsilon_r=1$.
 Thus, our method can help to detect attacks better.
 The high performance deterioration under attack may be prevented by timely switching to a fault-tolerant controller when the attack is detected.